KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 1) Install Unity editor 2021.3 or later versions;

+2) Unzip the folder arcore-unity-extensions-master.zip. **It is recommended to unzip it out of the project folder.
+Once the files are extracted copy the entire folder into the project folder (this step is necessary since long path names could not be managed from Windows systems)**;

-2) Download and import the project linked with this repo.
+3) Download and import the project linked with this repo.
 Once imported an error could appear in the console (***Unable to resolve reference 'UnityEditor.iOS.Extensions.Xcode'***).
 Do not care about it, it will not affect the build of the application;

-3) Unzip the folder arcore-unity-extensions-master.zip in the project folder;

 **All the following points should be already correctly configured in the downloaded repo.
 If problems arises check them**: